 Image credit: Lakbay Diwa

-On the peak of Mount Humarap in Paete, Laguna, you’ll find three, white, tall crosses, with a majestic view of a small town and Laguna de Bay behind it.
-It’s a well-known pilgrimage destination among locals.
-The Tatlong Krus can be reached after a small climb up the hill, and you’ll also pass by the Matabungka Falls along the way.
+On the peak of Mount Humarap in Paete, Laguna, you’ll find three tall white crosses, with a majestic view of a small town and Laguna de Bay behind it.
+It’s one of the more well-known religious destinations in the Philippines.
+Pilgrims can reach Tatlong Krus after a small climb up the hill.
+They will also pass by the Matabungka Falls along the way.

 Image credit: Marge Espenida

-Named after the nuns wearing pink sister uniform, Pink Sisters Convent in Tagaytay is popular among pilgrims.
+Named after the nuns wearing pink habits, Pink Sisters Convent in Tagaytay is popular among pilgrims.
 Nuns take turns praying in front of the altar, so there’s always a sister praying 24/7.
-Visitors can submit prayer request through a dropbox.
+Visitors can submit prayer requests through a dropbox.

 For those intending to attend a mass, check out the schedule of their liturgical services.